opspec-pkgs/docker.build.localimage/README.md

 # Problem statement

-Builds image that stores on host machines docker image store.
+Build a docker image in your host machines docker image store.
+Once a successful run of this op completes, you should see your new container created on the host machine when you run `docker images`.

+## Inputs

+### `dockerfile`

+The path the Dockerfile from which you will build the image or a directory containing one named `Dockerfile`.

+### `dockerSocket`

-* `dockerSocket` must be the correct socket path to the host machine's `dockerd` runtime socket IE `/var/run/docker.sock` (default path).
+The socket path to the host machine's `dockerd` runtime socket.

 For linux, you can try `netstat -lx | grep docker | grep -Po '/.*docker.sock'` to verify the proper socket file.
-* `imageName` is the name of the image you want to give the resultant image for `docker build`
-* `dockerfile` is the path to (including) the Dockerfile from which you will build the image.

-Once a successful run of this op completes, you should see your new container created on the host machine using `docker images`.
+For macOS, the default is `/var/run/docker.sock`.

+### `dockerConfig`

+The JSON of a docker configuration file.
+Use this to provide authentication to the docker registry.

+Note that when using a credential helper (the default with macOS docker desktop) your default docker config at ~/.docker/config.json will not directly contain credentials.
+If you need to provide auth in this case, you'll need to generate a configuration file with base64 encoded credentials.
+See https://github.com/docker/for-mac/issues/4100 for more discussion on the format of this file.

+### `imageName`

+The name (tag) of the built image. e.g. "container_name:latest".

 # Format